kasterlevi/6thManDataProject/Kaggle_Competition_Materials/Competition_README.md

 This CSV contains an example of what the your final submission csv created by running your model on test.csv should look like.
 As you can see, one column is a list of player id's, and the other column is a list of corresponding win percentage predictions.
 Here the win percentage predictions are generated randomly.

 ## How to Participate
+### Submission of your CSV:
+You should submit a csv file with exactly ___ entries plus a header row.
+Your submission will show an error if you have extra columns (beyond PassengerId and Survived) or rows.

+The file should have exactly 2 columns:
+- PassengerId (sorted in any order)
+- Team Win percentage (contains your binary predictions: 1 for survived, 0 for deceased)